gobstones/gobstones-scripts/README.md

 Typings are exported so it can be used in TypeScript without additional packages.

 The API exposes the `create`, `init`, `update`, `eject` and `run` functions that are explained in the CLI.
-It also provides access to the version and the configuration through the `version` and `config` attributes.
+It also provides access to the version and the configuration through the `config` attribute.

 Additionally, it provides a ser of functions that are useful for extending the `package-scripts.js` with custom actions, without having to worry about calling the tooling system with the corresponding configuration files.
-This are exposed at the `tools` object.
-The `tools` object provides functions such as `jest`, `rollup`, `tsc` and other handy actions such as `rename`, `concurrently` and `series`, that act as expected.
+This are exposed at the `tasks` object.
+The `tasks` object provides functions such as `jest`, `rollup`, `tsc` and other handy actions such as `rename`, `concurrently` and `serially`, that act as expected.

-You may read their documentation in the source code.
+You may read their documentation through the published API documentation.

 ## Usage with other package managers